AegixLinux/website/content/en/docs/philosphicals/chromebook.md

   GNU-minded folks tend to hate on chromebook computers for many reasons, but let me explain why it was actually advantageous for us.
 categories: [philosophicals]
 tags: [docs]
+weight: 10
 ---

+TL;DR: **The cloud is just someone else's computer**, but chromeOS forces big companies to build web apps that run in the browser.

 ## Chromebook good?